 “This matters because 60% of the electricity in the U.S. is still generated from fossil fuels, with their attendant emissions of greenhouse gasses and harmful air pollutants, such as particulate matter,” Eckelman told Popular Science.
 “Air pollution from the energy system causes one in five deaths worldwide, but reducing demand for electricity through energy efficiency helps to lessen this health burden.”

-Gary Straus, the owner of Straus Paint & Hardware in Queens, New York, told The Hill that his business has been preparing for the shift away from incandescent light bulbs for some time and that his store’s shelves are stocked with “almost every shape, size, and lumens of LED lights imaginable.”
+Gary Straus, the owner of Straus Paint & Hardware in Queens, New York, told The Hill that his business had been preparing for the shift away from incandescent light bulbs for some time and that his store’s shelves were stocked with “almost every shape, size, and lumens of LED lights imaginable.”

 “It will save energy and it will be cheaper in the long run,” he added.

 Join our free newsletter for cool news and actionable info that makes it easy to help yourself while helping the planet.